 259 Meads Road, Eastbourne BN20 7QT.
 01323 725300

-Old-school pub with Harvey's on tap and game on the menu when it's in season.
+Old-school pub with Harvey's on tap and game on the menu when the season is right.
 Sussex beef and ale pie for £13.95—solid, unpretentious food after a day's walking.
 The fire's usually going by 6 PM.
-I've spent many evenings here reviewing my photos and nursing a pint.
+I've spent many evenings here reviewing photos and nursing a pint while my legs complain about the stairs.

-Alternative: If you want something fancier, Mirabelle in town does an autumn tasting menu for £65—good but not worth the detour unless you're already staying in Eastbourne.
+Alternative: If you want something fancier, Mirabelle in town does an autumn tasting menu for £65.
+It's good but not worth a special trip unless you're already staying in Eastbourne.

 Devil's Dyke, Brighton BN1 8YJ (50.8856°N, -0.2058°W)

 This is the deepest dry valley in Britain—100 metres of steep-sided chalk carved by meltwater at the end of the last ice age.
-In autumn, morning mist pools in the bottom until 10 AM, and you feel like you're walking through a Victorian ghost story.
+In autumn, morning mist pools in the bottom until 10 AM, and you feel like you've walked into a Victorian ghost story complete with questionable visibility.

-Arrive by 8 AM.
+Arrive by 8 AM if you want the place to yourself.
 The National Trust car park is £8 for the day (£4 for two hours—don't bother, you'll want longer).
 NT members park free.
-In autumn it's quiet except for weekends when the dog walkers arrive around 10.
+In autumn it's quiet except for weekends when the serious dog walkers arrive around 10 AM with animals that have more energy than you do.

 The circuit down into the valley and back up through the beech woods is 3 miles with 200 metres of elevation gain.
-The beech trees here are magnificent in late October—gold against the white chalk slopes.
-The woodland floor gets carpeted in leaves that smell of earth and autumn.
+The beech trees here are magnificent in late October—gold against the white chalk slopes like someone planned the colour scheme.
+The woodland floor gets carpeted in leaves that smell of damp earth and decomposition.

-Fungi: This valley is rich with mushrooms in October.
+Fungi: This valley is genuinely rich with mushrooms in October.
 Fly agaric—the classic red-with-white-spots toadstool—grows under the birch trees on the western slope.
-I photographed a perfect specimen last year.
-Don't eat anything unless you're with a mycologist.
-I've been foraging for twenty years and I still won't touch most of what I find.
+I photographed a perfect specimen last year, caps unbroken, standing in moss like a storybook illustration.
+Don't eat anything unless you're with a mycologist who can prove they know what they're doing.
+I've been foraging for two decades and I still won't touch most of what I find.

 Midday: The Shepherd & Dog